eReefs overview

 The eReefs Hydrodynamic and Biogeochemical model outputs are available in two types:

-• Raw outputs - Unprocessed model outputs published by the Commonwealth Scientific and Industrial Research Organisation (CSIRO) on the National Computational Infrastructure (NCI) server.
+• Raw outputs - Model outputs published by the Commonwealth Scientific and Industrial Research Organisation (CSIRO) on the National Computational Infrastructure (NCI) THREDDS server.
 They contain the model outputs at hourly (Hydrodynamic) or daily (Biogeochemical) time intervals.

-• Aggregated outputs - Daily, monthly, and yearly aggregated model outputs processed and published by the Australian Institute of Marine Science (AIMS) on the AIMS eReefs THREDDS server.
-They contain aggregated model outputs whereby, for a given variable and model grid cell, the raw model output values are collected and processed to get the either the daily, monthly or yearly mean value.
+• Aggregated outputs - Daily, monthly, and yearly aggregated model outputs processed and published by the Australian Institute of Marine Science (AIMS) on the AIMS eReefs THREDDS catalogue They contain aggregated model outputs.
+For a given variable and model grid cell, the raw model output values are collected and processed to get the either the daily, monthly or yearly mean value.

 The output datasets can be accessed in a range of different ways — these are listed below.